 - Now hit to the SQL Server option.
 After that tap to the Next and then finish option.

-- Assign name for ODBC connection and SQL server in the given text boxes.
+- Assign a name for ODBC connection and SQL Server in the given text boxes.

 - Hit the Next and select the appropriate database.